faragher/RTerminal/README.md

 # RTerminal
 Terminal mode RNode controller with extra steps.

+## Requirements

+This project requires the Arduino Crypto libriaries *as well as* the Cryptolegacy library from `https://github.com/rweather/arduinolibs`.
+This cannot be installed through the Arduino library manager, and the CBC library available conflicts with the stock library.
+The src directory from Cryptolegacy must be added to the Crypto directory manually, regardless of how it's included in the project.

 ## This is highly experimental software

 It isn't user friendly, half the features do half of what they're intended to do, and it's not terribly useful.
 However, as a proof of concept, it's solid.
 The major hurdles are addressed, and while there is a lot of work to be done, it seems entirely possible.